elonen/clapshot/client/README.md

 If you have installed it in a Debian system, the config file is symlinked to `/etc/clapshot_client.conf`.
 Otherwise it's located in the same directory as the `index.html` file.

+## Localization

+The UI supports multiple locales (English and Simplified Chinese included).
+Set `default_locale`/`supported_locales` in `clapshot_client.conf.json`, then
+switch languages from the user menu in the header.